cameroncircowestfalltechnik/Image_Compare/README.md

 This is a sample of my current config file.
 It stores the following in this order, password, ISO, shutter speed, camera mode, image width, image height, image rotation, image detection threshold, and sensitivity.
 ### server_receipt.csv
 This is the receipt the server sends to the client.
 It has not contents and more or less acts as a way for the transmit script to check for a file sent from the server.
 This could be a good way for the server to send back some info similar to the client receipt discussed below.
+### start.desktop
+I followed [this tutorial](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-2-autostart) on setting up programs to run on boot with a GUI.
+Currently, in my system, its destination folder is /home/pi/.config/autostart.
+On the pi the file is called "prog" not "start" but this is likely a difference in raspbian vs windows choosing how to display as "prog" is defined in the contents of the file.
+In the current setup in just launches predeployment_copy.py but in the main deployment will run Main_Emulated_Startup.py.

 # Results folder